stefanspringer1/Logging/README.md

 ---

-The Pipeline library allows the use of other logging libraries, so you can alternatively use a logging library of your choice.
-However, if no such logging library is specified or available, or if you simply want to try out the Pipeline library, this package provides a quick starting point.

-Note that the Pipeline library's logging concept requires that a binding to a logging library must first be created, and then the logging in the application code can be formulated independently of the actual logging library.
-This means the logging library can easily be changed later without having to replace the logging commands.

-This logging library already includes such a binding to the Pipeline library.
+This logging library was specifically designed to allow users to quickly get started with the [Pipeline](https://github.com/stefanspringer1/PipelineLogging) library.
+However, it can also be used independently of the Pipeline library.

+In order to use this library with the Pipeline libary, you also need the [PipelineLogging](https://github.com/stefanspringer1/PipelineLogging) library which implements a binding to the Pipeline library.
+It suffices to then add the PipelineLogging libary as a dependency.